lconde-ucl/DGE/docs/output.md

 ## deseq2

 The [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) package is used for differential gene expression analysis.
-The pipeline produces text files and plots with the results, as well as an HTML report that contains a summary of the DGE results, This report shows a PCA plot on top, and then, for each comparison, shows MA and volcano plots, as well as a table with the names, logFCs, pvlaues and boxplots for the top-100 differentially expressed genes.
+The pipeline produces text files and plots with the results, as well as an HTML report that contains a summary of the DGE results, This report shows a PCA plot on top, and then, for each comparison (contrast), shows MA and volcano plots, a heatmap, as well as a table with the names, logFCs, pvlaues and boxplots for the top-100 differentially expressed genes.
 For example:

 ![dge](images/dge_report.png)